Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Characterized as a habitual problem in sleeping or sleeplessness, insomnia can eventually exacerbate other problems of fibromyalgia like fatigue and even pain.

-Sometimes, insomnia can be a cause of an underlying symptom like restless lefs syndrome, sleep apnea or teeth grinding.
+Sometimes, insomnia can be a cause of an underlying symptom like restless legs syndrome, sleep apnea, or teeth grinding.

-By treating insomnia, there may be some relief with the other symptoms.
-Various sleep aids are used for this issue, however, some of the commonly used medications are:
+Treating insomnia may relieve some of the other symptoms.
+Various sleep aids are used for this issue.
+However, some of the commonly used medications are:

 Ambien for fibromyalgia